 You’ll want to be a little creative with this one.
 Start by choosing a specialty product or service that you have and make a video about ONLY that subject.
-Take for example, our creative agency, Impulse Creative.
-We are a full-service inbound marketing agency that offers a plethora of marketing services.
-A great “showcase” video for us could be of our designer, Jeff, mocking up a logo.
+Take for example, our creative agency Impulse Creative.
+We're a full-service inbound marketing agency that offers a ton of marketing services.
+A great “showcase” video for us could be of our designer, Jeff mocking up a logo.
 By showcasing his talent and including a call-to-action promoting our [FREE] logo grader, he’s bringing attention to our business.

 3. New Product or Service Teaser